Supported by Canberra Outlet

 1. Gather inspiration

-You can also collect paint samples from hardware stores and gather fabric swatches.
-I often find inspo when I’m out and about so don’t be shy to snap photos of design ideas from cafes or shop fit outs, too.
+You can also find inspo when you’re out and about.
+So don’t be shy to snap photos of design ideas from cafes or shop fit outs, too.

 Tip: Don’t forget to consider the constraints of your space, such as a paint colour you cannot change, existing furniture you need to work with or an awkward room layout.
 Make sure you’re referencing these in your mood board while also introducing new ideas.